Can You Negotiate and Pay Less Tax Debt in Canada?

 For instance, if a taxpayer could not file or pay their taxes on time due to natural or human-caused disasters, civil disturbances, serious illness or accident, or a death in the immediate family, the CRA may be willing to provide relief from interest or penalties.
 Penalties and interest may also be waived or cancelled in situations where processing delays, errors in CRA materials, or incorrect information prevented a taxpayer from meeting their tax obligations.

 In situations of severe financial hardship, the CRA may also consider waiving or cancelling interest and penalties.
 This includes instances where interest charges represent a significant portion of the outstanding debt or situations where paying the accumulated interest would result in an inability to afford the basic necessities of life.

 As you can see, situations where the CRA will consider relief are quite narrow and strict.
 You will need to provide proof if you wish to have the CRA consider your situation under one of the above relief scenarios.
 When combined with the fact that the agency will not accept less than it’s owed and that it is often quite strict with payment plans, it becomes obvious that paying off tax debt can be difficult.
-If you are struggling with debt, including tax debt, speaking with a Licensed Insolvency Trustee can help.
-A trustee will give you information on the options available to you so you can reduce your debt and improve your financial life.

 Resources & Articles For Managing Your Finances On Your Own